First Camera Crash Course Lesson 5: How to focus and stay sharp

 If your focusing isn't accurate, you can end up with a shot where the back of the vehicle is sharp, but the front of the car or head of the rider is out of focus.

-- Upping the ISO has increased the shutter speed to ensure a sharp result
+- Use a high ISO to increase the shutter speed and to ensure a sharp result

-- Use AI Servo AF to help you track and focus on fast-moving targets
+- Use Continuous AF (or AI Servo AF on Canon cameras) to help you track and focus on fast-moving targets

 - Using the AF points in the top corners can help your compositions, by placing subjects in your frame according to the 'rule of thirds'